namshi/namshi.github.com/source/_posts/2018-12-11-women-in-tech-at-namshi-ming-hu.markdown

 **What does your typical day at work look like?**

 *My work at Namshi is very exciting every day!
 I go to office around 10 AM and start by prioritizing my tasks of the day on Jira or Trello board.
 I always talk to my teammates at the start of the day to ask for their feedback or opinions on my tasks and solutions.
 I like working closely with the senior members (usually with [Joe](/team#Joe Jean) or Ala), and learning new knowledge and skills from them every day.
 I also like singling out some big chunks of time to write code without distraction by myself.
-When I’m not coding, I can be find reading HackerNoon, waiting for a latte in the pantry, or just checking out what the other teams are working on.*
+When I’m not coding, I can be found reading [HackerNoon](https://hackernoon.com/), waiting for a latte in the pantry, or just checking out what the other teams are working on.*

 **What is the most challenging project you worked on?
 The one that made you the proudest?**

 *The most challenging project at Namshi so far is the Apple Pay Integration on web.
 To be honest, I didn’t expect it to take so much time and effort for this payment integration.
 When I started working on it, I realized that Apple has really horrible documentation and every piece of information needs some effort to gather.
 I’m really proud we made it to work in the end.*

 *Outside Namshi, I also worked on a human digital chatbot in college.
-You can check out my project video [here](https://vimeo.com/301181868).
+You can check out my project [video](https://vimeo.com/301181868).
 It was published in [ACL](http://aclweb.org/anthology/W18-5027), presented in Abu Dhabi National Exhibition Center and selected for SIGDIAL conference in Australia.
 I was really proud of it.*

 **What advice would you give to a woman considering a career in the tech industry?
 What do you wish you had known?**